Bischoff/wozmania/docs/usage.md

 [Videx](https://videx.com/contact-us/about-videx/).

 You can switch to 80 column mode from the BASIC by typing `PR#3`.
+You can then return to 40 column mode by typing `PR#6`.
 Some applications like [Visicalc](http://www.bricklin.com/history/saiidea.htm) also take advantage of the Videoterm card.